Graduate Degree and Certificate Requirements

 Plan of Work

 This planning document, which is developed by the student and the advisor, should include both course and non-course objectives.
 An interim Plan of Work, to be retained in the department, should be developed by the end of the student’s first year and updated annually.
 The final Plan of Work requires the signatures of both the advisor and the departmental Graduate Director prior to submission to the Graduate School for approval.
 The final Plan of Work may be filed with the Graduate School at any time; however, it must be submitted before forty credits have been completed and before the qualifying examination is scheduled.
+Once a student has an approved Plan of Work on file with the Graduate School, any changes to that plan are monitored and approved at the department level.
+The student is primarily responsible for monitoring that they’ve taken the minimum number of credits to earn the degree; 90 credits total, at least 30 WSU coursework credits, 60 coursework credits total, and 30 dissertation block credits.

 To ensure adequate preparation, the Graduate Council has adopted minimum coursework requirements for the University's highest degree.
 Many programs will exceed these minima.